 What’s the secret to achieving happiness?
 We all want to have more joy in our lives, but most of us are unsure of how to attain it.
 Well, research has discovered that there are specific skills and steps that if practiced, will increase the pleasure of living.
-If you’re looking for specific things to do, these 50 things will surely cheer you up and make you happier.
+If you’re looking for specific things to do, if you’re wondering how to cheer yourself up, check out the post we have on it.

 Happiness varies for each person so it can be difficult to define.
 Some social psychologists simply view it as having more positive than negative emotions.
 Yet others categorize happiness into three parts: feeling good, living good, and feeling part of a higher purpose.